One of the many gifts that Jesus has given to His church is that of healing prayer.

-On the first Wednesday of every month at 7:00PM there is a Healing Prayer Service held in St. Damian Church, led by a deacon.
+Four times a year, on the first Wednesday of the month at 7:00PM there is a Healing Prayer Service held in St. Damian Church led by a deacon.
 Healing for all types of illness is offered: physical, mental, emotional, relational.
 You may come to pray for yourself or a loved one in need of healing.
 The congregation will be led in prayer.
 A reading from the gospel will be shared.
 All in attendance are invited to come for an individual blessing from the deacon.

 You may call the Pastoral Center at 708.687.1370 to request a private appointment with an Intercessory Prayer Team.
 There is no charge for this appointment.
 This time will be dedicated to your prayer needs and takes place in a private and confidential setting in our Pastoral Center located at 5250 W. 155th Street.